exercism/csharp/exercises/concept/weighing-machine/.docs/hints.md

 - [Properties][docs.microsoft.com-properties]
 - [Using Properties][docs.microsoft.com-using-properties]

-## 1. Allow the weighing machine to have a precision.
+## 1. Allow the weighing machine to have a precision

 A get only property that can be intialised only from the constructor.